Randall County Court Records

 Certified property record copies$5.00 per page (additional)

 Online payments for court fees can be made through the Randall County payment portal.
-A 3% convenience fee (minimum $2.00) applies to each online payment.
+A 3% convenience fee (minimum $2.00) applies to each online transaction.

 Are Court Records Public in Randall County?

 Court records in Randall County are generally open to public inspection under the Texas Public Information Act (Texas Government Code, Chapter 552).
-The Act establishes a broad presumption of openness for government records, including court documents, and requires that records custodians make them available during regular business hours.
+The Act creates a broad presumption of openness for government records — including court documents — and requires records custodians to make them available during regular business hours.

-Access to judicial records specifically is governed by Rule 12 of the Texas Rules of Judicial Administration, which provides that judicial records are open to the general public for inspection and copying during regular business hours.
-The rule complements the Public Information Act and addresses the unique context of court-generated documents.
+Access to judicial records specifically is also governed by Rule 12 of the Texas Rules of Judicial Administration, which confirms that judicial records are open to the public for inspection and copying during regular business hours.
+Rule 12 works alongside the Public Information Act and addresses the unique aspects of court-generated documents.

-Despite the strong presumption of public access, several categories of information are restricted or exempt from disclosure:
+Despite this strong presumption of openness, several categories of information are restricted or exempt from disclosure:

-• Identity of abuse and sexual assault victims — protected from public viewing under various provisions of the Texas Code of Criminal Procedure and Family Code
+• Identity of abuse and sexual assault victims — protected under various provisions of the Texas Code of Criminal Procedure and Family Code

 • Juvenile case records — generally confidential under the Texas Family Code